PoisotLab/MS_befwm_softwarenote/ms.md

 `?model_parameters`), and are saved alongside the simulation output for future analyses.

+## Saving simulations and output format

+The core function `simulate` perform the main simulation loop.
+It takes two arguments, `p` -- the dictionary generated through the `model_parameters` function and containing the entire set of parameters -- and `biomass`, a vector that contains the initial biomasses for every population.
+Three keywords arguments can be used to define the initial (`start`) and final (`stop`) times as well as the integration method (`use`, see `?simulate` or the on-line documentation for more details on the numerical integration methods available).
+This function returns an object with a fixed format, made of three fields: `:p` has all the parameters used to start the simulation (including the food web itself), `:t` has a list of all timesteps (including intermediate integration points), and `:B` is is a matrix of biomasses for each population (columns) over time (rows).
+All measures on output described below operate on this object.

+The output of simulations can be saved to disk in either the `JSON` (javascript object notation) format, or in the native `jld` format.
+The `jld` option should be preferred since it preserves the structure of all objects (`JSON` should be used when the results will be analyzed outside of `Julia`, for example in `R`).
+The function to save results is called `befwm.save` (note that `befwm.` in front is mandatory, to avoid clashes with other functions called `save` in base `Julia` or other packages).

 ## Measures on output

 The `befwm` package implements a variety of measures that can be applied on the